sourcegraph/handbook/content/engineering/incidents/on_call.md

 ## Alerts

-NOTE: Before adding any alert, please ensure it is good enough to wake you up at 3:30am.
+NOTE: Before adding any *critical* alert, please ensure it is good enough to wake you up at 3:30am.
 Good practice is to instrument first for a few days/week and check if your alert would fire only when it should.